InstructorRoyed Training

 Gulf Pharmaceutical Markets

 The gulf countries are most prominent middle east market.
-The Gulf countries are expected to spend USD 12 billion on the pharmaceutical industry by 2020.
+The Gulf countries are expected to spend USD 16 billion on the pharmaceutical industry by 2025.
 Among gulf countries, Saudi Arabia has the largest market for pharmaceuticals.

 The UAE market is valued at $2.2 billion growing by 12% over last year with retail channel being dominant having 79% share growing at 14% previous growth.
-Alimentary TA accounts for 24% market share growing at 12% PPG generating additional approximately $51mn in 2018.
+Alimentary TA accounts for 24% market share growing at 12% PPG generating additional approximately $51mn.
 Multinationals dominate the market in sales with Novartis ($210mn) being the leading player however local players like Julphar ($100mn) feature among top 10 and Dar Al Dawa (78% PPG) is the fastest growing corporation.

 As we discussed, there are lot of regulatory changes as far as the the drug registration and regulation in middle east countries.
 So, the major objective of the regulatory changes to maintain safety and efficacy of the drugs and bio molecules.
 The regulatory reform had taken place keeping easy of marketing authorization.
 Above all, this reform will help to align the regulatory pathway with developed market like US and EU.
 Hence, this will be easier and easily manageable.